 - Solve MCQs daily

-Biology carries maximum marks in NEET, so give it proper time.
+Since Biology carries maximum marks in NEET, you should give it proper time.

 Physics